clach04/unicode_dentist/README.md

   * unicode_dentist.py - find invalid **bytes** in a single file, will report statistics and context
   * wildcard_unicode_dentist.py - same as above but handles multiple files in a list (potentially with wild cards, even under Microsoft Windows)
   * line_check.py - display lines that are not in the expected encoding, along with line number and final "bad" line number count
+  * validate_utf8.py - check if files are encoded correctly or not, bool pass or fail, use unicode_dentist.py or line_check.py to determine problem(s)

 ## Examples